theraccoonbear/dept-of-ag-tools/README.md

 * **Defition Queries** - Split and clean parcel numbers and generate a SQL "OR" clause based on them.
 * **Agreement Mapping** - Breakout multi-parcel lines in a spread sheet so there is one row/record/entry per parcel number.

-These tools can be access online [here](https://theraccoonbear.github.io/dept-of-ag-tools/)
+These tools can be accessed online [here](https://theraccoonbear.github.io/dept-of-ag-tools/)